 Before you pack your first box, decide upon a staging area for packed boxes, whether you dedicate a corner of each room, or empty out a closet for this purpose.
 This way, you’ll have a spot to place each box as you finish it, and you’ll able to get a nice sense of accomplishment by seeing that pile grow and grow as you proceed!

 You can also use plastic bins and crates to pack, especially if you are moving further.
 Choose bins with handles, as these are much easier to grab and move.
 (Avoid plastic bins with lids that easily snap on and off as these will inevitably pop off while you’re carrying them on a flight of stairs or at the most inopportune moment.
-If you’ve already bought these, tape down the lids securely so that they don’t fly off.)
+If you’ve already bought this, tape down the lids securely so that they don’t fly off.)

+When filled, they’ll be extremely heavy, and even if you’re hiring movers, will require more than one person to carry, thus slowing down your entire move.
 Instead, choose medium-sized containers for clothes and kitchenware, and smaller containers for books.

 Layer the items that you pack – whether with bubble wrap, crumpled newspapers, or clothing.
 That’s right: Wrap each plate in a t-shirt, for example.
 Stuff socks and tights into mugs and wine glasses, then wrap in your sweaters.
 This way, you’ll save money on supplies AND save space within each box.